Skip to content

 OpenClaw Guide 2026 — How to Install, Set Up, and Use It

-OpenClaw became the fastest-growing open-source project in GitHub history, reaching 250,000+ stars in under 60 days.
-If you've heard the hype but are not sure what it actually does or how to get started, this guide covers everything from first install to useful real-world workflows.
+OpenClaw became one of the fastest-growing open-source projects in GitHub history, crossing hundreds of thousands of stars in its first months and arguably defining the "local autonomous agent" category alongside Devin, Claude Code, and Aider.
+If you've heard the hype but you're not sure what it actually does, who it's for, or how to get started without accidentally letting an AI delete your home directory, this guide covers everything from your first install to the workflows people are actually running in 2026.

 The bottom line